tdralle/restic-exporter/README.md

 backends.
 - `B2_ACCOUNT_ID`: (Optional) Required for Backblaze B2 backend.
 - `B2_ACCOUNT_KEY`: (Optional) Required for Backblaze B2 backend.
-- `REFRESH_INTERVAL`: (Optional) Refresh interval for the metrics in seconds.
-Computing the metrics is an expensive task, keep this value as high as possible.
-Default is `60` seconds.
+- `REFRESH_CRON`: (Optional) Defines at what times the metrics will be refreshed based on a cron expression.
+Computing the metrics is an expensive task and therefor the refresh times should be chosen accordingly.
+Default value is '* * * * *' (every 60 seconds).
 - `LISTEN_PORT`: (Optional) The address the exporter should listen on.
 The default is `8001`.
 - `LISTEN_ADDRESS`: (Optional) The address the exporter should listen on.
 The